Phone number(▒▒▒) ▒▒▒- ▒▒ 63

-An Airbnb host since May 2009, I have successfully hosted nearly 400 guests at my home.
-I am progressive, well-connected and involved in the community where I have lived for 39 years.
+An Airbnb host since May 2009, I have successfully hosted more than 700 Airbnb guests at my home.
+I am progressive, well-connected and involved in the community where I have lived for 41 years.

 I am an affable and natural host who was an executive in the international travel industry for 25 years.
 A "child entrepreneur" and adventure travel pioneer, I founded my first company in 1983 which was an in-bound tour operator (partner with Delta Airlines) specializing in Canyonlands, Grand Canyon and Dinosaur rafting expeditions.
 This professional experience provided me with informed knowledge about the national parks and other extraordinary travel destinations across the vast American West.
 I sold this company to the largest travel agency west of the Mississippi in 1988 and worked there for the next four years.

-Having lived in Utah for nearly four decades, I have expertise and meaningful first-hand experience about the Church of Jesus Christ of Latter-day Saints, the Mormons, Mormon history and culture, the reality of the church's census information, Mitt Romney's 2012 presidential campaign and polygamy; and what it is to successfully do business in Utah as a non-LDS (Episcopalian) person.
+Having lived in Utah for nearly four decades, I have expertise and meaningful first-hand experience with and about the Church of Jesus Christ of Latter-day Saints, the Mormons, Mormon history and culture, the reality of the church's census information and polygamy; and what it is to successfully do business in Utah as a non-LDS (Episcopalian) person.

-I am a gay, out in my community and in a relationship.
+I am gay and out.
 My diverse network of friends are both straight and gay.
-While the Salt Lake Metro Area has 2.4 million inhabitants, this is a small town in many ways.
-My local circles of friends include (but not necessarily in this order): neighbors and long-timers, Mormons and non-Mormons, LGBT, foothill hikers, business and religious leaders, foodies, University of Utah, Landmark Worldwide, mountain folk (skiers/climbers), desert rats, dog lovers/owners, renewable energy, artists/authors, citizen diplomacy, politicos and Utah Democrats.
+While the Salt Lake Metro Area has 2.6 million inhabitants, this is a small town in many ways.
+My local circles of friends include (but not necessarily in this order): neighbors and long-timers, Mormons and non-Mormons, LGBTQ, foothill hikers, business and religious leaders, foodies, University of Utah, Landmark Worldwide, mountain folk (skiers/climbers), desert rats, dog lovers/owners, renewable energy, artists/authors, citizen diplomacy, politicos and Utah Democrats.

 I love collaborative cooking and filling the dinner table with delicious food, fine wine, good beer and stimulating conversation.
-I practice Bikram yoga (almost daily) and love being outdoors in Utah's mountains and deserts hiking, skiing, camping and boating.
-I lead programs for Landmark Worldwide.
+I workout at 24 Hour Fitness and with the SLC Kettlebell Club; and practice Bikram yoga.
+I love being outdoors in Utah's mountains and deserts hiking, skiing, camping and boating.
+I have lead programs for Landmark Worldwide.